Destroyeur6315/api_flask/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This list contain all things that helped me to developped my API
+This list contains all the things that helped me to developped my API:

 * [Flask documentation](https://flask.palletsprojects.com/en/3.0.x/quickstart/)
 * [Web site which explain how developped an API REST with flask](https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask#overview)